Lisp-Stat/documentation/content/en/docs/Tutorials/plotting.md

 describes a few that I've found useful when developing plots.

 By default, `plot` will embed data in an HTML file and then call the systems browser to open it.
-This is a perfectly good way to develop, especially if you're on a machine with a good amount of RAM.
+This is a perfectly fine way to develop plots, especially if you're on a machine with a good amount of RAM.

 ### Vega-Desktop